alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/origin.md

 ## Adjacent terms (what it is not)

-- Not ownership of the system
+- Not ownership or control of the system’s operation
 - Not celebrity status
 - Not the user in general
 - Not a prompt